cydriclopez/pgsql-query-json/README.md

 user1@penguin:~/Projects/github/pgsql-query-json/src/docker$
 :
 ```
 Gone are the days of mind-numbing complexity of manually installing software.
 Using Docker images and containers beats having to manually install software for development and deployment.
-Docker just solves a lot of IT pain in development and deployment. ***IT departments not yet using Docker are still in the dark ages!***
+Docker just solves a lot of IT pain in development and deployment. ***IT departments not yet using Docker are still in the dark ages!*** There are now alternatives in [Podman and Buildah](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users), or even [LXD](https://linuxcontainers.org/lxd/) that are quite effective and highly useful.

 ### 5. Angular code